Zabadam/img/README.md

 *mimics* "alignment" with a `Repeat.mirror` tiled image that is meant to fill an entire space.

-That is, for an image with the resolution 400✖400, an `ImageToo` or `DecorationImageToo` may have a tile shift maxing out at `Offset(400,400)` and defaulting to `Offset.none` applied as its `mirrorOffset` property when its repeat is set one of the mirror modes.
+That is, for an image with the resolution 600✖400, an `ImageToo` or `DecorationImageToo` may have a tile shift maxing out at `Offset(600,400)` (and defaulting to `Offset.none`) applied as its `mirrorOffset` property when its repeat is set to one of the mirror modes.

 Stay tuned if you would like to, say, align the image left and also `Repeat.mirrorY`.